 Clear communication with parents is also important.
 The student must realize the parental role changes when they enter this stage of education.
 Once they turn 18, they have reached legal adult status.
 This limits the access parents have to their academic records.
 In grade school, parents were automatically notified of academic progress and had open access to disability and academic records.

 Now, as an adult, the student is protected under the Family Educational Rights and Privacy Act.
 The student must sign a release if they would like parents to have access to academic records.
 Confusion and conflict can occur if parents are unaware of this issue and attempt to access records.
-Students have the option of maintaining privacy from parents, if they desire.
+Students have the option of maintaining privacy from parents.
 Whatever students decide, they should make expectations of parental involvement clear to parents and the school records department.

 Accommodating Deaf and Hard of Hearing Students